 Nuxia gracilis, commonly known as the sticky nuxia, is a bushy shrub growing to heights ranging between 2 m and 3,5 m in height (SA Tree List No. 634.5).

-The plant has opposite leaves growing in decussate pairs, linear to oblanceolate in shape with tapering base and rounded tip.
+The plant has opposite leaves growing in decussate pairs.
+Leaf shape is linear to oblanceolate with tapering base and rounded tip.
 The leaf margins are toothed in their upper halves.
 Leaves become up to 4,5 cm long and 8 mm wide.

-The species distribution in nature is dichotomous, one part lying in Griqualand West in Kalahari habitat, the other in Mpumalanga and Limpopo.
+The species distribution in nature is dichotomous, one part lying in Griqualand West in Kalahari habitat, the other in Mpumalanga and Limpopo in grassland and bushveld.
 The plant grows in limestone soil along watercourses and in dry riverbeds.